Extreme Water Shortage

-There are other big lizards here though they are small compared to the monitors or komodo dragons.
-The largest Texas horned lizard (Phrynosoma cornutum) ever recorded was found here in Big Bend NP.
-Texas horned lizards are not very abundant in Big Bend NP, in the few places where they are located they are not in very big numbers.
-However, there is no evidence yet, that would suggest that this is abnormal.
-It is more likely that Big Bend NP may not have the proper type of habitat necessary for these lizards.
-The main and often only, food item for the Texas horned lizard is the harvester ant (Pogonomyrmex) which feeds mostly on grass seed.
-It is possible, if at one time there were larger grasslands in Big Bend, there may have been a larger harvester ant population and thus a greater number of Texas horned lizards.
+Visitors to Big Bend NP most frequently see the whiptails, earless, and spiny lizards.
+Often, lizards will be heard and not seen as they scurry through the vegetation off the side of a trail, though ones that are sighted are often fast and hide easily.
+The largest lizards in the park are the Collared (Crotaphytus) and Leopard (Gambelia) lizards which can measure over a foot in total length.
+Both eat other lizards, insects, spiders, and small snakes.The largest Texas horned lizard (Phrynosoma cornutum) ever recorded was found in Big Bend National Park.
+Texas horned lizards are not abundant in the park, and in the few places where they are located, they are not found in large numbers.
+However, there is no evidence yet, that suggests this is abnormal.
+It is more likely that Big Bend National Park doesn't have enough of the proper type of habitat necessary for these lizards.
+The main, and often only food for the Texas horned lizard is the harvester ant (Pogonomyrmex) which feeds mostly on grass seed.
+It is possible, if at one time there were larger grasslands in the Big Bend, there may have been a larger harvester ant population and thus a greater number of Texas horned lizards.

 Did You Know?